PIERRE THIBAULT (1918-1989) HISTORY

 We have no information about Thibault serial numbers from before the mid-fifties.
 Some of the early trucks listed have serial numbers beginning with "C," followed by the year and a three or four digit number (e.g. C56-1042).
 However, the we have only ever seen these sort of numbers on one truck - the others listed come from company records.
-Other formats observed include a six-digit number beginning with "392" and a number of trucks have a three-digit number, sometimes beginning with a "T." In 1959, company records show a new five-digit system, with the last two digits being "59."
+Other formats observed include a six-digit number beginning with "392" and a number of trucks have a three-digit number, sometimes beginning with a "T." The 392 numbers may actually refer to the pump itself.
+In 1959, company records show a new five-digit system, with the last two digits being "59."
 Again however, 1959 trucks "in the field" seem to have the 392 numbers.
 As noted below, one more than one serial number system was used during production, so this may explain some of the different sorts of numbers and the discrepancies between company records and the serial numbers actually found on the trucks.

 From 1960 to 1967, serials followed a five-digit format.
 For example, the serial number 15601 would be interpreted as follows:

 56 - year inverted; 56 is 1965, 36 is 1963, etc.

 In 1967, serial numbers changed to a six-digit format.
 All serials began with the letter "T" (presumably for Thibault), followed by the year, a dash, then the production number (usually starting with a dummy one, or a two if there were more than 100 units delivered that year).
 For instance, T67-170 would be the 70th production unit of 1967.
 The dummy number one is the subject of some speculation.

 In addition, many aerials and other non-ULC rated trucks do not have serial numbers, or at least none that could be found on trucks.
 In a few cases, these numbers can be found in company records.